 5 Steps to Develop & Coach Your Next Generation

-Step One: Strategy.
+Step One: pop over to these guys Strategy.
 The first step is to start with Your Why, that basic element that reminds you everyday why you do what you do and why you want your business to sustain after your tenure.
 With strategy, we convert some of the reactionary, tactical-only thinking time to uncovering (or reconnecting to) your purpose, then outlining a vision, and ultimately a strategy that includes a set of goals for this process.

-Step Three: Create a Culture of Coaching.
+Step Three: browse around this web-site Create a Culture of Coaching.
 The idea of coaching – beyond the sports field – is fairly unfamiliar to most people in agriculture at the farm and even in agribusiness.
 No longer.
 This step will introduce the idea of coaching, define what coaching is and is not and most importantly, establish steps for intentionally protecting or improving culture.

 Step Five: Implementation & Accountability.
 No successful process is ever complete without successful implementation.
 Implementation takes accountability on the part of the leadership and those being developed into leaders.
 You must build accountability systems like performance metrics, personnel reviews, career paths and understand when key employees and family may need lateral verses upward moves to get necessary experience.

 ACT Like A Pro Out There!